 Module overview

-The module will examine the psychosocial aspects of a range of illnesses, and to explore the current theoretical models and research findings that inform clinical practice.
+The module will examine the psychosocial aspects of a range of illnesses, and explore the current theoretical models and research findings that inform clinical practice.

 Aims and Objectives